Work management December 5, 2024 17 MIN READ

 For example, a website redesign project might need a UX designer with wireframing skills, a full-stack developer proficient in JavaScript, and a project manager.

-Scoro’s quoting process sets you up for easy, accurate capacity forecasting, using your entered data to create “tentative bookings” for employees.
+Scoro’s quoting process sets you up for easy, accurate capacity forecasting, using your entered data to create “tentative bookings”—giving you a visual overview of resource availability.

-Here, start building your cost estimate and add which roles or specific team members will be needed and the estimated hours for service.
+Start building your quote and add the required roles or specific team members and the estimated hours of service.

 • Green bars represent the overall utilization percentage for each team member or role across all projects.